 I’m doing this for my family; I want my little brother to see anything is possible.

-Fully understanding the needs, circumstances, and assets of first-generation college students is crucial to finding ways to support them more effectively.
-This understanding starts with awareness.
-In the spring 2018 issue of Bentley University’s alumni magazine, Dean of Students J. Andrew Shepardson said institutions need to “challenge the traditional view that all students have had family members who know the ropes.”
+Fully understanding the needs, circumstances, and assets of first-generation college students is crucial in finding ways to support them more effectively.
+This understanding starts with awareness on the part of institutions themselves.

 The road to and through college for first-generation students may get bumpy at times.
 But with new research in hand, coupled with existing expertise and offerings, post-secondary institutions can make that ride a lot smoother.

-Language can also be an issue.
-Academia is known for its jargon, words like “bursar,” “matriculation,” “prerequisite,” and “registrar.”
-Parents who haven’t been through the college experience can find it challenging to understand all this terminology, and therefore leave questions unanswered.
-This can be especially true for parents and guardians whose first language is not English.
-Offering an on-site website translation service is one way to address this; for example, Georgia Tech’s Office of Student Integrity implemented Google and Bing’s translator into its site.
+A common challenge that first-generation students often face is navigating the hidden curriculum of higher education.
+For instance, academia is known for its jargon, words like “bursar,” “matriculation,” “prerequisite,” and “registrar.”
+Those individuals who haven’t been through the college experience can find it challenging to understand this terminology, and therefore leave questions unanswered.
+Adult learners in particular may feel uninformed, given their time away from school.
+Offering an on-site website translation service is one way to address this barrier; for example, Georgia Tech’s Office of Student Integrity implemented Google and Bing translator into its site.
 Other schools, such as Middle Georgia State University have created online “jargon glossaries.”

-After the college search, application, and financial aid process, comes the transition to college life.
-More and more schools are changing processes and developing programs to be more intentional in helping first gens with the adjustment.
+After the college search, application, and financial aid process comes the transition to college life.
+Today, more institutions are changing processes and developing programs to be more intentional in helping first-gens with the adjustment.

-Many first-generation students, by nature, have become self-sufficient, generally a positive trait for acclimating to college.
-But this independent nature may also mean being seen as a failure if they ask for help.
+Many first-generation students, by nature or nurture, have become self-sufficient, generally a positive trait.
 ReUp Success Coach Stephanie Vore says this hesitation to seek help often comes up in conversations with students.

 In these cases, she says, “We focus on reframing the thought process that asking for help doesn’t signal failure, but shows strength.”

-With an increased understanding of the motivations and struggles of first-generation college students, institutions of higher learning have a real opportunity to better prepare this population for personal and professional success.
-But what about that 30% who’ve already left?
+With an increased understanding of the motivations and struggles of first-generation college students, institutions of higher learning have a real opportunity to adjust their policies, programs, and resources so that this population is on track for personal and professional success.
+But what about those who’ve already left?

 To learn more about how we support stopout students, visit our Success Coaching page.